markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 ### Outliers: Unusual or unexpected values

-For some algorithms., the presence of outliers is also the true mental outliers are unusual or unexpected by use within a
+For some algorithms, the presence of outliers is also the true mental outliers are unusual or unexpected by use within a

 variable.